tonylindeberg/pyscsp/README.md

 features, please see the enclosed Jupyter notebook [discscspdemo.ipynb](https://github.com/tonylindeberg/pyscsp/blob/main/discscspdemo.ipynb).

 For more technical descriptions about the respective functions, as well as explanations of the theoretical properties for different discrete approximations of the Gaussian kernel, please see the documentation strings for the respective functions in the source code in discscsp.py.

+## affscsp: Affine Scale-Space and Scale-Space Derivative Toolbox for Python

+This module comprises.

+-- functions for computing affine Gaussian kernels and affine Gaussian directional kernels.

+-- functions for a computationally reasonably efficient way to compute filter banks of directional derivative responses over different orders of spatial differentiation.

+For more technical descriptions about the respective functions, please see the documentation strings for the respective functions in the source code in affscsp.py.

 ## torchscsp: Subset of functionalities for use in PyTorch: